Mahatur/RobloxSoberRamdisk/README.md

 If you don't have sufficient memory, use ZRAM (Do not swap to disk, i swear to god, it's the same as not using ramdisk)

-⚠️ SSD Makers Hate This
+⚠️ SSD Makers Might Hate This

 This script completely bypasses storage I/O, reducing SSD/HDD usage to zero during gameplay